Sairyss/system-design-patterns/README.md

 #### Partitioning

-[Partitioning](<https://en.wikipedia.org/wiki/Partition_(database)>) is a division of a database into distinct independent parts.
+[Database partitioning](<https://en.wikipedia.org/wiki/Partition_(database)>) is a technique for dividing a database into smaller, independent parts, called partitions.
+The goal of partitioning is to improve the performance and scalability of the database by allowing data to be distributed across multiple partitions, and by allowing each partition to be managed and accessed independently of the others.

 When you have large amounts of data that don't fit into one database partitioning is a logical next step to improve scalability.

+There are several types of database partitioning, including:

+- **Horizontal partitioning**: In this type of partitioning, rows of a database table are divided into multiple partitions based on the values in one or more columns.
+This allows different partitions to be managed and accessed independently of each other, and can improve the performance and scalability of the database.
+- **Vertical partitioning**: In this type of partitioning, columns of a database table are divided into multiple partitions.
+This can help to reduce the size of each partition, and can make it easier to manage and access the data in the database.
+- **Range partitioning**: In this type of partitioning, the rows of a database table are divided into multiple partitions based on the range of values in a specific column.
+This can be useful for managing data that has a natural range, such as dates or numbers.

+Database partitioning is a technique that can improve the performance and scalability of a database by allowing data to be distributed across multiple partitions and managed independently.

 References: